Skip to content

 We urge and welcome anyone to give information or make a disclosure regarding church-related abuse.
 However, people with a lived-experience of abuse within the church may choose to seek help and support from agencies that are independent to our Diocese.

-Contact details of agencies that are available to assist either on a 24-hour basis or through specialist helplines and services:
+Below you will find contact details of agencies that are available to assist either on a 24-hour basis or through specialist helplines and services:

 Safe Spaces